 The DM111 earned a 9 of 10 for ease of use.
 Only two other options earned higher scores than the DM111 with one of those being the other Best Value winner the Philips Avent DECT SCD501/10 with a 10.

 This monitor is easy to use because there isn't much to it.
 It works right out of the box when you plug it in and turn it on.
 There is no need to pair the parent and child unit and you can start using it right away.
 The child unit has a single power button and the parent unit has power and up and down volume buttons.
 These buttons are easy to use, easy to find int he dark, and there isn't much chance of making a mistake even in a sleep induced haze.
 Keep in mind, however, that easy to use often also translates to minimal features. grandma and Grandpa will have no trouble using this monitor with little coaching necessary.

-The DM111 earned a 7 of 10 for the range distance between units.
-This score is above the average and only one point below the high for the metric of 8.
+The DM111 earned an above average 7 of 10 for the range distance, only one point below the high for the metric of 8.

 The manufacturer doesn't make claims for the range of this monitor.
-In our tests, we were able to keep a connection of some kind up to 1350 ft.
-This is a line of sight range without interference from walls or other items.
+In our tests, we were able to keep a connection of some kind up to 1,350 ft in a line-of-sight test.
 For indoor range, we maintained a connection through 7 walls and 98 ft.
 The connection was past the 6th wall but it was still trying after the 9th wall.
 This is relatively impressive given the low low price of this unit.
 This range should work for most families with the longer ranges working through 8 or 9 walls and up to 165 ft.

 The DM111 earned only 3 of 10 for battery life.
-This is the lowest score in the group for the battery life metric.
+Out of all the monitors, this is the worst score for this metric.